enukeWebDev/MERN_E-Commerce/README.md

 - render list product on main page - complete
 - create to home and product screen routes - complete
 - create server at the backend - complete
+- access data from backend and render to frontend - complete
+- use Reducer to manage complexity on home screen - complete